virtlabx/aws-terraform-bloomreach/README.md

 - SNS
 - Tagging

-## aws-dev/ireland
-aws-dev is a development environment.

-I used Ireland region to provision all the resources.

 ### EC2 Module
 Generic EC2 module to provision EC2 instances, its volume and its route53 record.